edgarjcfn/lucy-spy/README.md

  - [Sweet Alert](https://github.com/t4t5/sweetalert) - Nice alerts
  - AngularJS
  - Bootstrap
- - jQuery

 Additional open-source libraries and their versions are listed on `package.json` and `bower.json`

 ## Sounds used
  - Background soundtrack from http://www.nosoapradio.us/